tc39/proposal-temporal/docs/date.md

 - In `constrain` mode (the default), out-of-range values are clamped to the nearest in-range value.
 - In `reject` mode, an addition that would result in an out-of-range value fails, and a `RangeError` is thrown.

+Additionally, if the result is outside the range of dates that `Temporal.Date` can represent, then `constrain` mode will clamp the result to the allowed range.
+The `reject` mode will throw a `RangeError` in this case.

 Usage example:
 ```javascript
 date = Temporal.Date.from('2006-08-24');